ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/server/bundles.markdown

 {PANEL:SQL Replication}

-It is defined as an SQL ETL task.
+It is defined as a [SQL ETL](../../server/ongoing-tasks/etl/sql) task.

 {PANEL/}